- Now back to the question of my research, WHY I think I might have gotten these cavities, and why I think I can really heal tooth decay using FOOD!

 - Fruit one piece daily early in day

-- High – get plenty of sunshine and days not in sun supplement with 5,000IU daily of D3.
+- High vitamin D – get plenty of sunshine and days not in sun supplement with 5,000IU daily of D3.

-- Foods high in healthy fat like coconut oil (use the code STEWARDSHIP for 10% off at that site!), avocado, olives and fish or cod oil.
+- Foods high in healthy fat like coconut oil (use the code STEWARDSHIP to get 10% off) , avocado, olives and fish or cod liver oil.

 - Fermented grains only and in moderation such as true sourdough bread (or even better no grains at all).

 - Nuts, seeds and beans only that have been sprouted.